Here are the participating charities in our Charity Preview. To find out more about these charities click on the link to

-Make-A-Wish Central New York is a tax-exempt, nonprofit organization dedicated to granting life-changing wishes for children with critical illnesses.
-Part of a global wish-granting organization, Make-A-Wish Central New York was founded in 1985 and has granted more than 1,900 life-changing wishes for local children.
-The organization believes in the transformative joy a wish can bring and is committed to reaching every eligible child within its 15-county footprint, which includes Broome, Cayuga, Chenango, Cortland, Herkimer, Jefferson, Lewis, Madison, Oneida, Onondaga, Oswego, Otsego, St. Lawrence, Tioga and Tompkins counties.
+Make-A-Wish Central New York is a nonprofit organization dedicated to granting life-changing wishes for children with critical illnesses.
+Founded in 1985, Make-A-Wish Central New York has granted nearly 2,000 life-changing wishes for local children.
+The organization believes in the transformative joy and HOPE that a wish can bring and is committed to reaching every eligible child within its 15-county footprint, which includes Broome, Cayuga, Chenango, Cortland, Herkimer, Jefferson, Lewis, Madison, Oneida, Onondaga, Oswego, Otsego, St. Lawrence, Tioga and Tompkins counties.
 With more than 190 wishes in process, the organization needs the support of generous community and corporate partners more than ever before.
 “What would you do for a child you love?”

 44 Oswego Street, Baldwinsville, New York 13027, (315) 243-6918